Shippable/docs/sources/deploy/vm-jfrog.md

 ## Topics Covered

-- Specifying the location of the JFrog Artifactory repository containing the NodeJS application package
+- Specifying the location of the JFrog Artifactory repository containing the NodeJS application package.
-- Specifying application runtime environment variables
+- Specifying application runtime environment variables.
-- Creating a Service definition of the application
+- Creating a Service definition of the application.
-- Defining the VM cluster where the application package is deployed
+- Defining the VM cluster where the application package is deployed.
-- Deploying your application
+- Deploying your application.

 ## Deployment workflow